Steiner-254/Cyfrin-Updraft-Course/Advanced/Smart Contract Security/S4 Puppy raffle/Lessons12.md

 ### Introduction to Owen
 - The case studies we'll be covering today are brought to us by Owen - the Founder of Guardian Audits.
 Guardian Audits was founded 2 years ago and has since made Web3 more secure by uncovering hundreds of vulnerabilities.
+- In this lesson, Owen provides a breakdown of audits in which DoS vulnerabilities were uncovered and we're greatly appreciative to Owen for his contributions. 🙏